SquadFM/Falcon-4-BMS-Linux/README.md

 - Alt + c, t = restarts TrackIR BMS module (usually not needed, just FYI)

 ## Weapon Delivery Planner
-- Note: This app can be started from the Alternative Launcher
+- This app can be started from the Alternative Launcher
 - Download WDP from
 http://www.weapondeliveryplanner.nl/download/index.html
 - Unpack archive and copy folder to